zxdvd/blog/content/web/http/CORS.md

 ### cors mode
-If you want to request from another origin, and you can't want to use the `no-cors` ( uses other method or needs the response body), then you need to use mode `cors`.
+If you want to request from another origin, and you don't want to use the `no-cors` ( uses other method or needs the response body), then you need to use mode `cors`.

 There are two kinds of cors request.
 One is very simple that has no preflight request.
 Another needs a preflight request.

 #### So what is cors preflight request?
-Preflight request is a request to same url with method as `OPTIONS` to ask for permission for the cors request.
+Preflight request is a request to same url with method as `OPTIONS` to ask permission for the cors request.
 Server may allow or reject it accordingly.

 The preflight request won't include the credentials.
 So do not design complex logic for